cocos/cocos-engine/EngineErrorMap.md

 cc.Scheduler: updateFunc parameter is deprecated in scheduleUpdate function, and will be removed in v2.0

+### 1513

+cc.Scheduler: scheduler stopped using `__instanceId` as id since v2.0, you should do scheduler.enableForTarget(target) before all scheduler API usage on target

 ### 1600

 getZOrder is deprecated.
 Please use getLocalZOrder instead.